-Make sure to establish payment terms so your customers are aware when to pay and your request for payment doesn’t seem out of the blue.
-Keeping up with your books will help you streamline your invoicing so that you can get paid in a timely fashion and you can then pay your bills the same way.
+Be careful to create payment conditions for your customers so that they are aware of when they are expected to make payments and so that your request for money does not appear to come out of the blue.
+Keeping up with your books can assist you in streamlining your billing processes, which will allow you to get paid in a timely manner, which will then allow you to pay your bills in the same manner.
 Simple.

 Not keeping a record of small purchases

-If you go to your local stationery store and pick up $250 worth of printer paper and other important resources that need to be restocked frequently, it’s absolutely essential to record the purchase under “office supplies” and then write it off.
+If you go to your neighbourhood stationery store and buy $250 worth of printer paper and other key resources that need to be supplied periodically, it is absolutely necessary to record the purchase under “office supplies” and then write it off as a business expense.

 Not knowing the distinction between cash flow and profits